WiFi security types explained

 Unlike WPA2, WPA (WiFi Protected Access) doesn’t have much to offer in terms of encryption, with only basic protection that could easily be broken by attacks.

 WPA was introduced in 2003, and since it was very quickly surpassed by WPA2 in 2004, it’ll be no surprise to hear that WPA was only meant to be a temporary solution to address vulnerabilities of its predecessor.
-Despite this, some home networks still use WPA today, with a fairly weak encryption standard called TKIP, or the Temporal Key Integrity Protocol.
+Despite this, some home networks still use WPA today.
+WPA uses a weak encryption standard called TKIP, or the Temporal Key Integrity Protocol.

 What is WEP protocol?